mhaugrud/msumcspy/_sources/Lists/StringsandLists.rst

     print("".join(wds))

 The list that you glue together (``wds`` in this example) is not modified.
 Also, you can use empty glue or multi-character strings as glue.

+.. admonition:: Modify the program ...

+   - Edit ch09_split1:

+       On line 4 use the join method on a space character to reconstruct the string.
+Display the joined string.
+It will be the same as the string on line 1.

+   - Edit ch09_split2:

+       On line 4 use the join method on "ai" to reconstruct the string.
+Display the joined string.
+It will be the same as the string on line 1.

 **Check your understanding**